lucachitayat/rc-0823-code-solutions/html-lists/html-lists-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the difference between an ordered list and an unordered list in HTML?
+  An ordered list is numbered; an unordered list uses bullets.
+Think directions vs grocery list.

 - Is an HTML list a block element or an inline element?
+  Block, they create the space they need.

 ## Notes